trygvis/intellij-idea-dpkg/README.md

     package.
 This is used to build packages from custom builds of IDEA.

     Note that you have to specify the version explicitly.

-* `-t`

-    Use newest stable version instead of the newest EAP version

 * `-u`